agale123/world-cup-2023/notes.md

 ones are showing
 - [x] If you pick all Australia cities, the itinerary sometimes has a bunch of New Zealand cities
+- [ ] If you select a city and a team, it weights the team more heavily

 # Other Ideas